OnlineThuis/WolkCDN/README.md

 note, this is not your server, it may be that the server can be shut down

-how do I make my own CDN server hoe maak ik een eigen CDN server
+how can i make my own CDN server hoe maak ik een eigen CDN server

 ```